If you are searching for digital signage without a subscription, you are usually not trying to win an argument about billing models.

 That second group often benefits from starting with the simpler path and only adding online management if the rollout actually grows.

-A one-time signage option often makes sense when:
+A one-time, no-subscription signage option often makes sense when:

 - the content is already a webpage,